-10 Rules for Growth Investing - Cabot Wealth Network
+10 Rules for Growth Investing

 10. Be An Optimist

-In our more than four decades of publishing the Cabot Growth Investor, we’ve seen many ups and downs for both the market and our country.
-But after every tough event our dynamic country and economy have eventually rebounded.
+In our five decades of publishing the Cabot Growth Investor, we’ve seen many ups and downs for both the market and our country.
+But after every tough event, our dynamic country and economy have eventually rebounded.
 So no matter how bleak the situation, always stay optimistic because our country and stock market will give you some dazzling growth investing opportunities!